Dantali0n/OpenCSD/README.md

 Navigate to the root directory of the project before executing the following instructions.
-These instructions will compile the dependencies on the host, these include an out-of-tree version of QEMU.
+These instructions will compile the dependencies on the host, these include a version of QEMU.

 ```shell script
 git submodule update --init